 Imagine you’re at a party, surrounded by people from all walks of life.
 As you mingle, trying to build connections, you overhear a conversation about the upcoming presidential election.

 Researchers can make accurate predictions using the power of numbers and statistical analysis.
-Consequently, uncover hidden insights that may otherwise go unnoticed.
+Consequently, uncovers hidden insights that may otherwise go unnoticed.

 How can you utilize this power of numbers to guide your business decision-making?